-Under weak assumptions on the distribution of the measurement error, identification of $\theta$ in $f^(y|x^, w; \theta)$ implies identification of $\theta$ in $f(y|x, w; \theta)$ .
+Under weak assumptions on the distribution of the measurement error, identification of θ in $f^(y|x^, w; \theta)$ implies identification of θ in $f(y|x, w; \theta)$.

-Theorem 1 If (i) $\theta_0$ is identified if we observe $y, x^, w$ , (ii) the characteristic function of $\varepsilon$ has a countable number of zeros, and (iii) the density of $x^, w$ and $f^(y|x^, w; \theta)$ have two integrable derivatives with respect to $x^$ , then $\theta_0$ is identified if we observe y, x, w.
+Theorem 1.
+If (i) θ_0 is identified if we observe y, x^ , w, (ii) the characteristic function of ε has a countable number of zeros, and (iii) the density of x^ , w and $f^(y|x^, w; \theta)$ have two absolutely integrable derivatives with respect to x^ , then θ_0 is identified if we observe y, x, w.

-The fact that the density of $x^$ given x, w is non-parametrically identified makes it possible to study e.g. non-parametric regression of y on $x^, w$ using data from the joint distribution of y, w and the marginal distribution of $x^$ .
-This is beyond the scope of the present paper that considers only parametric models.
-However, it must be stressed that the conditional density of y given $x^, w$ is non-parametrically identified, so that we do not rely on functional form or distributional assumptions in the identification of $\theta$ .
+The fact that the density of x^ given x, w is non-parametrically identified makes it possible to study, for example, non-parametric regression of y on x^ , w using data from the joint distribution of y, w and the marginal distribution of x^ .
+This is beyond the scope of the present paper, which considers only parametric models.
+However, it must be stressed that the conditional density of y given x^ , w is non-parametrically identified, so that we do not rely on functional form or distributional assumptions in the identification of θ .